pvblicltd/generator-node-restify-aws-swagger/README.md

 API documentation is based on Swagger: https://github.com/wordnik/swagger-spec

-Unit testing is done with Mocha
+Unit testing is done with Mocha: https://github.com/mochajs/mocha Assertion library used is chai: https://github.com/chaijs/chai

-Code coverage is done with blanket.js
+Code coverage is done with blanket.js: https://github.com/alex-seville/blanket/ With the mocha cobertura reporter: https://github.com/sjonnet19/mocha-cobertura-reporter

 The GruntFile will produce an output that can be hooked up to a Jenkins project.
 Artifacts end up in: dist/artifacts
 Unit test results are in dist/coverage/test-results.xml Coverage report is in dist/coverage/coverage.xml

-You need the cobertura plugin installed on Jenkins for the coverage report result.
+You need the cobertura plugin installed on Jenkins for the coverage report result to show in your project.
 An HTML version is also generated of the coverage report in dist/coverage/coverage.html.

 The script to build in jenkins would be:
 ```bash